 Yes, it will still be an HMO, even if there’s only one tenancy agreement.
 It makes no difference if there’s one tenancy agreement for the whole property, or separate tenancies for each room.

-What counts is whether there are three or more individual renters, at least two of whom are from different households.
+What counts is whether there are three or more individual renters from more than one household.

 Is it an HMO if a family has lodgers?

-How will the Renters Reform Bill affect HMO properties?
+How will the Renters Reform Bill affect HMO properties in 2024?

 Another issue potentially affecting HMO is the new implied right for landlords to accept pets.
 I believe that landlords would have reasonable grounds to turn down requests for pets in HMOs.
 We’re waiting for government guidance on this, but I would be surprised if landlords couldn’t make a case that anything beyond a goldfish isn’t suitable for HMOs.
 Click here for my blog post on pets.